Diwang2infineon/FFT1024/README.md

 ### The purpose of 025.py:
 The purpose of the `025.py` code is to generate shuffle numbers for Q15 1024 FFT, specifically for use in pass 5.

+This `.m` file is used to perform a 16-point Q15 FFT using the provided assembly code.
+The output is scaled by dividing each value by 16 and then multiplying by 32768 to make it comparable with the Q15 format used in the 16-point FFT assembly code.